scjx123/tp/README.md

-# Domnus - An easy way to track your schedules!
+# Domsun - An easy way to track your schedules!

 ![here](UI.png)